Access to MySQL Database: Connector/ODBC Installation

 unixODBC should be installed first, see Unix ODBC Installation

-For RedHat Linux and for Oracle Linux there are Packages in the standard repositiories.
-These are usually oder versions.
+For Mariadb in RedHat Linux 9 and Oracle Linux 9 there are Packages in the standard appstream repositiories.

 Configure unixODBC